Memorial Day Sale: 25% OFF 2 MONTHS Limited Time Sale! ๐ŸŽ‰

 Best ForVisual browseBias awarePro RSSAutomationAI briefingApple usersLocal news

 A few patterns stand out.
 Only Feedly and Inoreader support RSS feeds, making them the only options where you fully control your source list.
 Only Ground News provides systematic bias detection.
-Only Kagi News and Feedly offer AI-powered summarization.
-And only Inoreader supports email newsletters natively.
-If you need AI-powered RSS news feeds specifically, Feedly and Inoreader are the only choices in this list.
+Only Kagi News and Feedly offer AI-powered summarization within the aggregator itself.
+Only Inoreader supports email newsletters natively.
+And none of the seven aggregators de-duplicate the same event across sources โ€” that gap is where dedicated newsletter-and-RSS digest tools fit.
+If you need AI-powered RSS news feeds specifically, Feedly and Inoreader are the only options in this list.

-Which Google News Alternative Is Right for You?
+Which Google News alternative is right for you?

-• "I want to choose my own sources" → Feedly or Inoreader (RSS + newsletter support)
+• "I want to choose my own sources" โ†’ Feedly or Inoreader (RSS + newsletter support)

-• "I just want a free, visual news app" → Flipboard (no setup, magazine-style)
+• "I just want a free, visual news app" โ†’ Flipboard (no setup, magazine-style)

-• "I want AI to summarize the news for me" → Kagi News (one daily AI briefing)
+• "I want AI to summarize the news for me" โ†’ Kagi News (one daily AI briefing)

-• "I want paywalled articles included" → Apple News+ ($12.99/mo for 300+ publications)
+• "I want paywalled articles included" โ†’ Apple News+ ($12.99/mo for 300+ publications)

-• "I want better local and breaking news" → SmartNews (hyperlocal + alerts)
+• "I want better local and breaking news" โ†’ SmartNews (hyperlocal + alerts)

 "

-"The meaning of JOMO is really embracing the idea of just finding joy and contentment, of opting out or missing out on activities, and prioritizing your self-care." — Susan Albers, Psychologist (via Nieman Lab)
+"The meaning of JOMO is really embracing the idea of just finding joy and contentment, of opting out or missing out on activities, and prioritizing your self-care." โ€” Susan Albers, Psychologist (via Nieman Lab)

-According to Pew Research Center (February 2026), three-in-ten Americans at least sometimes get news from email newsletters — a format Google News ignores entirely.
+According to Pew Research Center (February 2026), three-in-ten Americans at least sometimes get news from email newsletters โ€” a format Google News ignores entirely.
 If newsletters are part of your information diet, the alternatives that support them (Inoreader, Feedly with workarounds, or a dedicated digest tool) will serve you better than any pure news aggregator.

 Conclusion

-• Flipboard: Best free visual replacement — no learning curve
+• Flipboard: Best free visual replacement โ€” no learning curve

 • Ground News: Best for media literacy and bias awareness